Enzymes are biological catalyst which speed up a chemical

 (FAD).

-(b) Coenzyme: Type of cofactor derived from vitamins that is
+(b) Coenzyme: A type of cofactor derived from vitamins that are

-loosely bound to the enzymes and can be readily separated from enzyme is called
+loosely bound to the enzymes and can be readily separated from enzymes is called

 coenzyme.

-(c) Activations: These are metal ions which from temporary
+(c) Activations: These are metal ions that form temporary

 Activation Energy of Enzymes

-The energy required to initiate chemical reaction is called activation
+The energy required to initiate a chemical reaction is called activation

 Enzyme Lower Activation Energy

-When chemical reaction take place some amount of energy is required to break
+When a chemical reaction takes place some amount of energy is required to break

-chemical bonds in reactant (substrate) such energy is called activation energy.
+chemical bonds in the reactant (substrate) such energy is called activation energy.

-Enzymes lower off the amount of a taster rate.
+Enzymes lower the amount of a taster rate.
 Enzymes act in many ways to

 lower the activation energy, for example, they change the shape of substrate